mum-project/docs/source/debian-installation-guide.blade.md

 @component('_components.code')
 @slot('lang', 'bash')
-apt-get install mariadb-server
+sudo apt-get install mariadb-server sudo mysql -u root
 @endcomponent

-Secondly, we need to create the database and several users.
+The last command opened a MySQL shell.
+Now, we need to create the database and several users.
 Please choose **secure** passwords for your users.
 [Diceware](https://www.eff.org/dice) is one way of generating secure passwords that are easily typeable and memorable.

 @component('_components.code')
 @slot('lang', 'sql')